Managers

 Technology: Resilient, Reasonably-Priced Growth

-Technology, broadly defined, makes up the portfolio’s largest theme.
-Technology covers a broad range of companies with diverse types of business models.
+Technology, broadly defined, makes up the portfolio’s next largest theme.
+As with financials, the term technology covers a broad range of companies with diverse types of business models.
 Within the tech universe, we focus on a select few companies that combine proven long-term growth with reasonable valuations.
-This valuation discipline has led us to avoid many of the market darlings that have driven the indices in recent years, including the majority of the so-called Magnificent Seven tech darlings that today represent a concentration of over 30% of the S&P 500 Index.8
+This valuation discipline has led us to avoid many of the market darlings that have driven the S&P 500 Index in recent years, including most of the so-called Magnificent Seven tech darlings that today represent an unprecedented concentration of almost 35% of the S&P 500 Index’s market capitalization.

-As we discussed earlier, all investments (not just those in the technology sector) are likely to be affected by the much heralded breakthroughs in artificial intelligence.
-In preparing for this impact, investors should bear in mind Roy Amara’s famous law that we “overestimate the effect of a technology in the short run and underestimate the effect in the long run.”9 As with the internet, our approach is to avoid the “story stocks” and instead ask which companies can use this powerful new tool most effectively to build the value of their businesses and, just as importantly, which companies are most threatened by the new technology.
-While AI stocks will likely go through booms and busts, the underlying technology is transformative and seems certain to be a permanent part of the economic landscape going forward.
+As we discussed earlier, all investments (not just those in the technology sector) are likely to be affected by the much-heralded breakthroughs in artificial intelligence.
+In preparing for this impact, investors should bear in mind Roy Amara’s famous law: “We tend to overestimate the effect of a technology in the short run and underestimate the effect in the long run.”8 As with the internet, our approach is to avoid the “story stocks” and instead ask which companies can use this powerful new tool most effectively to build the value of their businesses and, just as importantly, which companies are most threatened by the new technology.
+While AI stocks will likely go through booms and busts, the underlying technology is transformational and seems certain to be a permanent part of the economic landscape going forward.
 As such, questions about its impact are already a standard part of our research process.

 Healthcare: Durability vs. Speculation

 For decades, healthcare spending relentlessly rose from 5% of U.S. GDP in 1960 to roughly 17% in 2010.
-However, reflecting the wisdom of Herb Stein’s famous observation that “if something cannot go on forever, it will stop,” the rollout of the Affordable Care Act in 2010, along with a range of other public and private initiatives, has led to a flattening of this growth since then.
-Today, while healthcare spending remains a political hot button, it is somewhat encouraging that 15 years later, its percentage of GDP still stands at 17% despite the invention of many expensive new therapies in the interim.
+However, reflecting the wisdom of Herb Stein’s famous observation that “if something cannot go on forever, it will stop,”9 the rollout of the Affordable Care Act in 2010, along with a range of other public and private initiatives, has led to a flattening of this growth since then.
+Today, while healthcare spending remains a political hot button, it is somewhat encouraging that 15 years later, its percentage of GDP still stands around 17% despite the invention of many expensive new therapies in the interim.
 To offset the rising costs of novel treatments and innovative (and patented) pharmaceutical therapies, the healthcare system has needed to constantly find savings elsewhere.
-As a result, our investments in this important sector have focused on those companies that play a part in moderating or reducing the natural rate of increase in healthcare spending.
-These include companies that offer programs like Medicare Advantage which deliver patients a higher quality of care at a lower cost—for example, CVS Health Corp, which we acquired in the fourth quarter of 2024.
-Given the inefficiencies and incentives of government agencies versus the private sector, we are not surprised that such companies have long records of success.
-We also favor companies that continue to reduce costs in other parts of the healthcare system, like Viatris, a producer of branded generic pharmaceuticals.
-On the other side of the ledger, while we marvel at the enormous profits created by novel pharmaceutical and biotech breakthroughs, we find it difficult and risky to try to predict the next winners while also quantifying the duration of those profits given the development of me-too competitors and evolving drug reimbursement policies.
+As a result, our investments in this important sector have tended to avoid pharmaceutical and biotech companies that may rely on high prices to recoup costs and instead focus on areas such as generic drug manufacturers, hospital product companies and lab testing companies.
+Historically, we have also made several profitable long-term investments in the health insurance area.
+As companies in this controversial sector have swooned under recent scrutiny, investors have been fleeing the sector, driving many companies’ stock prices down more than 50%.
+While we acknowledge today’s risks, we also see no practical alternative to the employer-paid system of health insurance in this country.
+As a result, previous experience has taught us that such periods of controversy (including those experienced under both the Clinton and Obama administrations) often create good entry points into these dominant companies.

 Industrials: Resilient, Non-Linear Growth

-In an age of digitization, software, AI, content creation, advertising and hot consumer brands, companies that operate railroads, generate electricity, extract copper, manufacture building supplies, supply food or produce oil and gas may sound dull, but our civilization cannot function without their products.
-We have a number of these stalwarts in our portfolio.
-The necessity of their products and, in many cases, the environmental risks of producing them, create regulatory and legal complexity.
+In an age of digitization, software, AI, content creation, advertising, and hot consumer brands, companies that operate railroads, generate electricity, extract copper, manufacture insulation (like Owens Corning), raise food or produce energy may sound dull, but our civilization cannot function without their products.
+The necessity of these products and, in many cases, the environmental risks of producing them, create regulatory and legal complexity.
 Their production often requires large upfront capital investment.
 In any short-term period, their demand and supply may be subject to cyclical swings, resulting in earnings volatility for producers.
 Further, as such products are not especially differentiated, price and availability are often the only drivers of customer preference, making it difficult for any one company to maintain high returns without attracting new competition.

 Looking Ahead: